Horseshoe theory: Academic studies and criticism

-Several scholars dismissed the theory as an oversimplification and generalization that ignores their fundamental differences, and have questioned the theory's general premises, citing significative differences of the left and right on the political spectrum and governance.
+Several scholars dismissed the theory as an oversimplification and generalisation that ignores their fundamental differences, and have questioned the theory's general premises, citing significative differences of the left and right on the political spectrum and governance.
 Chip Berlet, an expert on right-wing movements, has dismissed perceived far-left–far-right flirtations as an oversimplification of political ideologies, ignoring fundamental differences between them.
 In a 2000 book about the radical right in the United States, Right-Wing Populism in America: Too Close for Comfort, he and Matthew N. Lyons, another expert on right-wing movements, dismissed both the claim that the far-right's role in the 1999 Seattle protests was significant, and a Southern Poverty Law Center report that "relied heavily on centrist/extremist analysis".
-Within the context of the anti-globalization movement, they also mentioned that those on the political left were concerned about the far-right infiltrating anti-World Trade Organization groups, including those led by centrist liberals and social democrats that did not want to be associated with "right-wing nationalists and bigots".
+Within the context of the anti-globalisation movement, they also mentioned that those on the political left were concerned about the far-right infiltrating anti-World Trade Organization groups, including those led by centrist liberals and social democrats that did not want to be associated with "right-wing nationalists and bigots".
 Some, such as the Peoples' Global Action, responded to this perceived threat by amending their manifestos to specifically reject alliances with any right-wing groups, on principle.

 In a 2014 paper, Vassilis Pavlopoulos, a professor in social psychology at the University of Athens, argued: "The so-called centrist/extremist or horseshoe theory points to notorious similarities between the two extremes of the political spectrum (e.g., authoritarianism).
 It remains alive though many sociologists consider it to have been thoroughly discredited (Berlet & Lyons, 2000).
 Furthermore, the ideological profiles of the two political poles have been found to differ considerably (Pavlopoulos, 2013).
-The centrist/extremist hypothesis narrows civic political debate and undermines progressive organizing.
-Matching the neo-Nazi with the radical left leads to the legitimization of far-right ideology and practices."
+The centrist/extremist hypothesis narrows civic political debate and undermines progressive organising.
+Matching the neo-Nazi with the radical left leads to the legitimisation of far-right ideology and practices."